 Article

-Maternal-fetal transmission of the delta variant of SARS-CoV-2, viral tropism for various fetal brain cells and brain gliosis (animal study)
+Maternal-fetal transmission of SARS-CoV-2, viral tropism for various fetal brain cells, and a concerning degree of brain gliosis were observed in the brains of in utero-infected mouse fetuses

-Numerous viral pathogens, including Zika virus, herpes simplex virus, the human immunodeficiency virus, and others possess the capability to cross the placenta and infect fetal tissues, resulting in mild to severe neurological complications.
-Recent findings have shown that severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) also can infect the placenta and fetal tissue.
+Numerous viral pathogens, including the Zika virus, herpes simplex virus, the human immunodeficiency virus, and others, possess the capability to cross the placenta and infect fetal tissues, resulting in mild to severe neurological complications.
+Recent findings have shown that severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) can also infect the placenta and fetal tissue.
 In this study, the authors from the United States used a mouse model to investigate the maternal-fetal transmission of the delta variant of SARS-CoV-2 and the impact of SARS-CoV-2 on the developing fetal brain.

-Previous studies reported numerous complications in mothers infected with SARS-Cov-2 and their newborns.
-The complications observed in mothers include preeclampsia, preterm birth, and miscarriages, whereas complications observed in newborns exposed to maternal COVID-19 in utero include neurodevelopmental delay, motor deficits, seizures, and microcephaly.
-Of note, studies have shown severe vascular remodeling of placental arteries, including severe thickening of the vessel walls and the occlusion of the vessel lumen in women infected with SARS-CoV-2 during pregnancy, as well as co-localization of SARS-CoV-2 spike protein with increased expression of vascular and autophagy markers in the placental tissue of unvaccinated women infected with SARS-CoV-2. https://discovermednews.com/severe-vascular-remodeling-of-placental-arteries-in-women-with-sars-cov-2-during-pregnancy/
+Of note, studies have also shown severe vascular remodeling of placental arteries, including severe thickening of the vessel wall and the occlusion of the vessel lumen in women infected with SARS-CoV-2 during pregnancy, as well as co-localization of SARS-CoV-2 spike protein with increased expression of vascular and autophagy markers in the placental tissue of unvaccinated women infected with SARS-CoV-2. https://discovermednews.com/severe-vascular-remodeling-of-placental-arteries-in-women-with-sars-cov-2-during-pregnancy/

 https://discovermednews.com/colocalization-of-sars-cov-2-spike-protein-with-markers-of-vascular-damage-and-autophagy-in-placentas/

-About the study
+About the Study and Results

 Pre-term birth was observed in approximately 45% of infected litters.